NPA Board Members

 The Newburgh Preservation Association (NPA) is comprised of a board of dedicated volunteer citizens of Newburgh with a passion for historical preservation, a love for their city, and a desire to share knowledge with the public.

-EXECUTIVE BOARD, PRESIDENT (INTERIM)
+EXECUTIVE BOARD, PRESIDENT

-EXECUTIVE BOARD, vice president
+EXECUTIVE BOARD, VICE PRESIDENT

 Jessica Lynn Williams is a proud resident and business owner in the city of Newburgh.
 Prior to moving to the Hudson Valley, she lived and worked in New York City, Chicago, and Baltimore.
 Jessica’s Maryland roots exposed her early on to historic cities like Frederick and Washington DC, helping Newburgh to feel like home.
 She holds degrees from the Maryland Institute College of Art (MICA) and Parsons The New School.
 Jessica is passionate about historic preservation, animal rights, and not missing an episode of Jeopardy.
 Outside of running her interior design office and shop, Hendley & Co, she can be found on an adventure with her husband and two pit bulls.